JetForMe/RepositionableViews/README.md

 ## Xcode Issues

 The preview size is set to 600x400.
-But the preview is decided NOT that size, and it’s positioning the subviews incorrectly.
+But the preview is decidedly NOT that size, and it’s positioning the subviews incorrectly.
 Thsi was solved by adding `.frame(maxWidth: .infinity, maxHeight: .infinity)`, not sure why.

 ![](assets/Preview.png)